20011004/TOT/README.md

 4. Select your Onionscan.mtz file and accept the defaults in the wizard.

 ## 0x03
-Since `input_type = Domain`, drop a `Domain` entity and name it with `http://hiddenService.onion`.
+Since `input_type = Domain`, drop a `Domain` entity and name it with `hiddenService.onion`.
+If a `scanned.onion.scan` file is not present in `pathToReports` it will connect to a server that hosts it (at least this is what makes sense).
+To setup the server just edit `onionServ.py` and remember to re-run `. setVar.sh` and then `canari create-profile OnionScan`.
-Now enjoy.

 ## 0x04
-Updates are coming...
+Updates that are coming:
+- support for SSL in "report Server"
+- just ask

 ## 0xISSUES
-Since `onionscan` does not exit when finished the scan, the transform will run forever.
-Going to solve this.
+If `API Key` is not accepted the transform keep waiting.